project-a/velojiraptor/README.md

 # Velojiraptor

-Velojiraptor pulls and generates metrics from Jira.
-It can display filtered history and generate **_Time In Status_** and **_Lead Time_** reports.
+Velojiraptor pulls data from Jira and generates metrics reports.
+It can display filtered history and provide insights into several engineering KPIs, including **_Time In Status_** and **_Lead Time_**.

+---

-> There are similar solutions out there.
-Why implement a custom one?
+**There are similar solutions out there.
+Why did you implement a custom one?**

 Mainly because of the _**Time In Status**_ report.
-This report is available via Jira plugins, but these provide a poor interface with other apps.
-Automating this report wasn't possible with other plugins available on the market.
+While it’s supported via Jira plugins, these provide a poor interface with other apps.
+Automating this report wasn’t possible with other plugins available on the market.

 We did it for fun, too. 🤓